 The WYSO Music Makers Program supports students who would like to learn instrumental music in a non-competitive environment, regardless of ability to pay.
 No audition is required for participation.

 The program provides quality instruments, music, and instruction to a diverse group of underserved students in a comfortable community centered atmosphere.

 Teen Teacher Program

 Music Makers in the Community

 The Music Makers perform one major concert and a series of recitals each semester.
-They also perform in community concerts and events, becoming musical ambassadors to their neighborhoods and communities.
-Learn more about the program in our Fall 2021 Music Makers Impact Statement.
+They also perform in community concerts and events, becoming musical ambassadors around the Madison community.
+Learn more about the program in our 2022-2023 Music Makers Impact Report.